 Curated by Arden Sherman, Director and Curator of Hunter East Harlem Gallery and Katie Hood Morgan, Assistant Curator, Hunter East Harlem Gallery

 In 1964, French President Charles de Gaulle visited Martinique, Guadeloupe, and French Guiana on official State business.
 Flying over the Caribbean Sea, de Gaulle described the islands as “dust specks on the sea.”
 His quote evokes an otherworldly aerial view of the Caribbean archipelago, while also revealing a deep-seated hierarchical perspective of the region, stemming from France’s history as a powerful colonizing force in the Caribbean.
-Challenging this colonial perception, Dust Specks on the Sea focuses on sculptural works by twenty-two artists from Guadeloupe, Martinique, French Guiana, & Haiti.
+Challenging this colonial perception, Dust Specks on the Sea focuses on sculptural works by twenty-seven artists from Guadeloupe, Martinique, French Guiana, & Haiti.
 It presents various approaches to subject matter, materials, and process that speak to contemporary practices by artists of this region, evincing their participation in a globalized art world and putting pressure on notions of who is at its “center” and who is on its “periphery.”

 The French Caribbean is made up of two islands—Guadeloupe and Martinique—and the state of French Guiana, which sits on the northeastern edge of South America.
 These Overseas Departments are officially governed by, and are politically, economically, and socially connected to, France.
 In the Greater Antilles, the nation of Haiti shares the island of Hispaniola with the Dominican Republic.
 In 1804, after over a decade of rebellion led by slaves, Haiti gained independence from France and forever changed the history of French sovereignty in the Caribbean.